fxcoudert/citable-data/125-Redfern_ChemMater_2020/README.md

 **Optimized structures**

-- The optimized structures obtained by DFT calculations under pressure are found in the folder [`optimized_structures`](optimized_structures/) folder, with subfolder for each metal ion.
+- The optimized structures obtained by DFT calculations under pressure are found in the [`optimized_structures`](optimized_structures/) folder, with one subfolder for each metal ion.
 The structures are in CIF format.